-- 1. The City could keep language as is, but still should define an STR and give more information, referring to the standalone ordinance that governs them. - 2.
-The City may also want to add in a clause that states that if any portion of the STR ordinance is removed in the future, then the entire STR ordinance is also to be removed.
-This would protect the City if any portion of the STR ordinance was deemed illegal, then allowing STR in the during this time of a lack of regulatory oversight, and thus grandfathering them in without regulation.
+1. The City could keep language as is, but still should define an STR and give more information, referring to the

+2. The City may also want to add in a clause that states that if any portion of the STR ordinance is removed in the future, then the entire STR ordinance is also to be removed.
+This would protect the City if any portion of the STR ordinance was deemed illegal, then allowing STR in the during this time of a lack of regulatory